 Immune-related adverse events (irAEs) are potentially serious side effects of certain immunotherapy drugs.
 They can occur if the immune system becomes overstimulated by treatment and causes inflammation in one or more organs or systems in the body (see Table 1).
 Some irAEs can develop rapidly, becoming severe and even life-threatening without swift medical attention.
 Before beginning immunotherapy, talk with your doctor about your risk for irAEs and learn the symptoms.

-Making and keeping all medical appointments on schedule is very important because routine laboratory tests and imaging may detect an irAE in early stages before you can feel symptoms.
+Making and staying on schedule with all medical appointments is very important because routine laboratory tests and imaging may detect an irAE in early stages before you can feel symptoms.
 Contact your health care team if symptoms arise between appointments, and remain alert to the possibility of irAEs for up to two years after completing immunotherapy.
-If you have transportation problems, tell your navigator so that transportation services can be arranged for you.

 Infection can occur as a result of a low white blood cell count (neutropenia) or other factors.
 Contact your doctor immediately – do not wait until the next day – if you have any of these symptoms: oral temperature over 100.4° F, chills or sweating; body aches, chills and fatigue with or without fever; coughing, shortness of breath or painful breathing; abdominal pain; sore throat; mouth sores; painful, swollen or reddened skin; pus or drainage from an open cut or sore; pain or burning during urination; pain or sores around the anus; or vaginal discharge or itching.